metteec2/luna_charles_api_p1/README.md

 - capacity:
 - students: []

-note the students is an empty string.
+note the students field is an empty string.

 #### PUT